Interview

 When did you arrive here and how was it?

-Did I come here to buy before?
+Did you used to come here to shop before?

-Did you have experience running a business?
+Did you have experience managing a business?

 Small businesses survive thanks to the neighborhood people.

-What is the relationship with clients?
+What is the relationship with the clients?

 What sells the most?